-Water is consumed by the body in great amounts but is classed as a micronutrient because it is essential for the body although it does not contain energy.
+Water is consumed by the body in great amounts but is classed as a micronutrient because it is essential for the body, although it does not contain energy.

-At this point I would like to point out that I am against the majority of man made or altered processed foods.
+At this point, I would like to point out that I am against the majority of human-made or altered processed foods.
 Most of which seem to be stripped of all of their original nutritional values.

-Eating 100 apples in a day for example will not be good for you no matter what the nutritional content!
+Eating 100 apples in a day, for example, will not be good for you no matter what the nutritional content!

 This is because carbohydrates are broken down in the body to make glucose (sugar).
-The body then uses this sugar as its energy source in order to power the body.
+The body then uses this sugar as its energy source to power the body.

 Glucose is the brain’s main power supply and uses up approximately 20% of our daily energy!

-However, for the early man (or woman), in times of food shortage, the brain needed a backup plan and it got this in the form of ketones.
+However, for the early man (or woman), in times of food shortage, the brain needed a backup plan, and it got this in the form of ketones.

 Your body stores glucose in the form of glycogen in your liver and muscles.
-When you stop eating carbohydrates your body pulls from this glycogen and breaks it down into glucose.
+When you stop eating carbohydrates, your body pulls from this glycogen and breaks it down into glucose.

-Another factor is that the liver can only make enough ketones to make up 70% of the brains requirements.
-For the rest of the brains needs the liver also has to produce glucose.
+Another factor is that the liver can only make enough ketones to make up 70% of the brain’s requirements.
+So for the rest of the brain’s needs, the liver also has to produce glucose.

 Apart from the concerns that I have already outlined and the fact that the brain still requires glucose to function, I cannot justify putting the liver through such hard work.